PsykoDev/Merchant-Helper/README.md

 ------

 # How to
--put the merchant-helper-master in your Tera Proxy/Tera Toolbox folder -its install 2 dependencies Tera Notifier & Tera-Message
+- put the merchant-helper-master in your Tera Proxy/Tera Toolbox folder
+- its install 2 dependencies Tera Notifier & Tera-Message

 /8 command | description